Cartels

 Other kinds of infringement of the Danish Competition Act

-Cartel agreements are not the only crime sanctioned under the Danish Competition Act.
-Other kinds of infringements of the Act, such as resale price maintenance or abuse of a dominant position, can also be sanctioned by large fines for the company and its executives and board members.
+Cartel agreements are not the only infringements of the Danish Competition Act that can be sanctioned.
+Other kinds of infringements of the Act that can be sanctioned, such as resale price maintenance or abuse of a dominant position, can also be sanctioned with large fines for the company and its executives and board members.